Archery Programs in Arizona

 Introduction to Archery: Clinics

 The Ben Avery Shooting Facility offers Saturday morning archery clinics to teach basic archery techniques, safety and etiquette.
-To get more information or register for an open class please contact Gene Viele with the Ben Avery Shooting Facility at email@example.com.
+To get more information or register for an open class please contact Ben Avery Shooting Facility, Kathryn Watson firstname.lastname@example.org.

 Community Archery Program

 The Community Archery Program is designed as a next step to the Arizona Archery in the Schools Program.
 Any Parks and Recreation department can administer the program.
 Training and equipment is provided.
-For additional information please contact the Statewide Archery Education Coordinator Tanja Washburn at firstname.lastname@example.org.
+For additional information please contact the Statewide Archery Education Coordinator, Kelsey Gerchar, Statewide Archery Education Coordinator at email@example.com.

 Arizona Game and Fish Archery Ranges